TimCosemans/PROJ-Algorithmic-Trading/README.md

 create a prefect.yaml file by running prefect deploy in the root folder and following the wizard

+use lsof -i :5000 to find the process id of the flask api and kill it with kill -9 <pid>

 containerize process
 deploy to cloud